Megalopolis, Greece: History

-The area of Megalopolis features lignite deposits, which are prone to catching fire in summer and can smoulder and scorch the earth for weeks.
 In antiquity, it was often identified as the site of the mythical Gigantomachy where the Greek giants were defeated and killed in a decisive battle with the gods, possibly inspired by enormous bones dug up from around the area taken as giants' bones, as mentioned by Ancient Greek writers such as Pausanias.
 These have been conjectured in modern times to be those of Pleistocene fossil animals which are still often unearthed from the area today, such as those of the extinct straight-tusked elephant.
-These animal bones and lignite deposits come from sediments which were deposited around 900-150,000 years ago, when the Megalopolis area contained a large shallow lake.
-Evidence has been found from these deposits for the inhabiting of the area by the extinct human species Homo heidelbergensis around 500-400,000 years ago, with evidence for the butchery of straight-tusked elephants and the extinct large hippopotamus Hippopotamus antiquus by these hominins.
+These animal bones and lignite deposits come from sediments which were deposited around 900–150,000 years ago, when the Megalopolis area contained a large shallow lake.

-Megalopolis is known for its ancient ruins situated northwest of the town centre, on both banks of the river Elisson.
-The ruins include an ancient theatre that Pausanias mentions as the largest theatre of Greece and that was 30 m in diamater.
-The theatre is architecturally connected with the "Thersileon", a building with 67 pillars that might have served cultural as well as political purposes.
-On an artificial terrace lies a sanctuary – probably the sanctuary of Zeus Soter described by Pausanias – that consists of a peristyle with two propyla and a Doric-Ionic temple (size of the stylobate: 11.62 × 4.4 m).
-The agora of the city was on two sides confined by stoai: The Stoa Philippeios in the north measured 156 m in length, making it one of the largest stoai of Greece, and was built by the Megalopolitans to honour Philip II of Macedon.
-In the east stood the Stoa Myropolis with a reconstructed length of around 125 m.
-The west side of the agora contained a building complex with Bouleuterion and Prytaneion, built over the ruins of the former city palace, as well as a sanctuary for Zeus and Hestia.
-In the northwestern edge of the Agora some scarce remains of a large building might be interpreted as place for the ecclesia.
-In the northeastern edge of the Agora stood the so-called Archeia, a hall with statues.
+Evidence has been found from these deposits for the inhabiting of the area by the extinct human species Homo heidelbergensis around 500–400,000 years ago, with evidence for the butchery of straight-tusked elephants and the extinct large hippopotamus Hippopotamus antiquus by these hominins.
+Wooden tools from the Megalopolis basin dating to approximately 430,000 years ago are as of 2026 the oldest evidence of handheld wooden tools in the world.